C++98 OOP: Deep Dive into Classes and Objects

 // }

-};The core advantage of initializer lists lies in performance and semantic correctness.
-For basic types like int, the performance difference between the two approaches is negligible.
-But for complex class-type members, using an initializer list avoids a default construction followed by an assignment—constructing directly with the target value eliminates the intermediate step.
+};The core advantages of initializer lists lie in performance and semantic correctness.
+For fundamental types like int, the performance difference between the two approaches is negligible.
+However, for complex class type members, using an initializer list avoids a default construction followed by an assignment—instead, it constructs directly with the target value, eliminating the intermediate steps.

-More importantly, const members and reference members can only be initialized through an initializer list, because by the time the constructor body executes, they have already been default constructed—and const objects cannot be reassigned, nor can references be rebound.
-So if you have members of these two types, the initializer list is not a "recommendation," but the only valid choice.
+More importantly, const members and reference members can only be initialized via an initializer list.
+This is because, by the time the constructor body executes, they have already been default constructed—and const objects cannot be reassigned, nor can references be rebound.
+Therefore, if you have members of these two types, using an initializer list is not just "recommended," but the only valid choice.

 3.2 Embedded Applications of Initializer Lists

-In embedded development, initializer lists have another very practical application: configuring hardware parameters directly when an object is constructed.
+In embedded development, initializer lists have a very practical application: configuring hardware parameters directly during object construction.

 class PWMChannel {